fgauna12/fgauna12.github.io/_posts/2020-04-02-install-iis-on-azure-vm-using-terraform.md

 The only weird syntax is the `settings` object.
 It's raw json, so you can provide the same parameters as specified on the [custom script extension documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows#extension-schema).

 You can also provide `protectedSettings`.
-They are for more sensitive items like a storage account key.
+This is for more sensitive items like the storage account key.
+Why?
+You could choose to store an custom script _file_ on a storage account.
+This would be especially useful if you want to do more than just enable IIS.

 ```hcl
 resource "azurerm_virtual_machine_extension" "vm_extension_install_iis" {